tomaz1/MP3-player_Video_converter_for_P20-Player_D2B/README.md

 These scripts rely on a modified ffmpeg build (`ffmpeg-mod.exe`) that supports extra x264 parameters.
 Standard ffmpeg does not accept those parameters.

-> Personally, I don’t trust ffmpeg-mod and always run it in a free [Sandboxie](https://sandboxie-plus.com/) container without internet access.
+> Personally, I don’t trust ffmpeg-mod and always run it in a free [Sandboxie](https://sandboxie-plus.com/) software without internet access.

 ## Dependencies